khalimovaelena/FunWithGBFS/README.md

 - Logic will dynamically read and apply these parameters (from DB ot json) without code changes > this will allow to create new questions without code changes

 ### 5. Persistent Storage
-- Replace in-memory storage with a real DB (PostgreSQL, SQLite)
+- Replace SQLLite with full-featured DB (PostgreSQL, Oracle, MS SQL)

 ### 6. More Unit Tests
 - Add tests for GameEngine, Data Providers etc